 Major CEOs and corporate insiders like Satya Nadella, Jeff Bezos, and Elon Musk, have reportedly sold around $69 billion in stock this year, 30% up from 2020 and a 79% increase in 10 years, said InsiderScore.

 Bitcoin, S&P, And Dow Jones: Is There A Correlation?

 Shifts in reported correlation indexes between BTC and the U.S. stock market have increased since 2020 alongside the investors’ recent selling pressure.

 The theory of Bitcoin working as a “safe haven” store of value compared to gold if investors face a major market downturn, and the theory of the digital coin’s price being correlated to the stock market’s, don’t go well together.
 However, we are walking a field of possibilities rather than certainties.

 Crypto has seen an important inflow of institutional funds, and as retail investors lose dominance, the crypto market and the stock market might be seeing a share of the same investors that could translate into correlation.

 Looking at the numbers, the correlation index is based on a scale of 1 –closer to correlation coefficient– to -1 –moving on opposite directions–, meaning that 0 would be no correlation.
 Since 2020, these indexes have looked closer to 1 for BTC, Dow Jones, and S&P.

 In November, Bitcoin’s index level of correlation with Dow Jones reached 0.84 on the 27th, on the same day S&P500’s was at 0.30 and went higher from that point.
 Now S&P500 is up at 0.48, and Dow Jones down at 0.63 -still quite relevant-.

-However, the brighter side of the institutional demand for Bitcoin is that it has held its critical support levels –needed to hit new highs– and constant trading volume through the price correction.
+However, the brighter side of the institutional demand for Bitcoin is that it has held its critical support levels –needed to hit new highs– and constant Betfair Trading volume through the price correction.